 Carlos serves as 1st Vice President of the Napa County Republican Party.
 He is a businessman having worked in commercial real estate for over 25 years.
 Carlos is an international speaker on the topics of energy efficiency and sustainability implementation, among other subjects.
 Write in Carlos Santamaria in Senate District 3.

-SD 7 Candidate
+SD 7 Nominee

 Julie has lived in the East Bay for over 20 years.
 Her experience as an engineer and R&D manager, as well as a Mom and community volunteer, has given Julie a unique perspective and prepared her to take on some of our state’s biggest challenges.